AvocadoCoin (AVDO) Self Reported Market Cap Reaches $5.67 Billion

 AvocadoCoin Token Profile

-AvocadoCoin launched on August 1st, 2019.
+AvocadoCoin’s genesis date was August 1st, 2019.
 AvocadoCoin’s total supply is 21,000,000 tokens.
+AvocadoCoin’s official Twitter account is @avocadocoin and its Facebook page is accessible here.
 AvocadoCoin’s official website is www.avocadocoin.com.
-AvocadoCoin’s official Twitter account is @avocadocoin and its Facebook page is accessible here.

 [Telegram](https://t.me/avocadocoin)